lindseysim/templatize/README.md

 ### Comments and escaping

-Both comments and escaping is done with a bang directive (`!`).
+Both commenting and escaping are done with a bang directive (`!`).
 For comments, place the bang within the opening delimiter.
 For escaping, place the bang just outside the opening delimiter.

 &nbsp; *Template:*